jidiai/Competition_Olympics-Running/baselines/README.md

 <img src=https://github.com/jidiai/Competition_Olympics-Running/blob/main/assets/PPO%20map4%20training%20(run4).png>

+(we assume the opponent is not moving at all.)

 Train one by yourself with the code:

 >python trainer.py --train --map=1 --algo=ppo

-The training log and the saved models are located in model fiel.
+The training log and the saved models are located in *models* file.

 ### Testing